This blog will take a thorough dive into the timeline of Artificial Intelligence. Beginning from the very start, the 1940s.

 The term “Artificial Intelligence” was first coined by the father of AI, John McCarthy in 1956.
 But the revolution of AI began a few years in advance, i.e. the 1940’s.
 Around 37% of industries have implemented AI in some form, which is a 270% increase for the past 4 years.
 AI has taken multiple forms over the years.
 We’ve seen the inclusion of AI in watches, smart home systems, voice assistants, messaging platforms and various other platforms.

 Here, we’ll discuss the course of AI over the last few decades by covering the milestones of AI and how these have shaped the world.
-Thus, a brief timeline of AI from the 1940s to the 2000s.
+Thus, a brief evolution of AI from the 1940s to the 2000s.

 1. ENIGMA BROKEN WITH AI (1942)

+This is first up our lane in the timeline of Artificial Intelligence.
 The Bombe machine which was designed by Alan Turing, during World War II, was the turning point in cracking the German communications encoded by the Enigma machine.
 It helped in speeding up the decoding of messages.
 Hence, this allowed the allies to react and strategize within a few hours itself rather than waiting for days/weeks.
 His entire formula of breaking the code was with the observation that each German message contained a known piece of German plaintext at a known point in the message.

 2. Alan Turing – test for machine intelligence (1950)